tj/should.js/Readme.md

 ## chaining assertions

 Every assertion will return a `should.js`-wrapped Object, so assertions can be chained.
-You can use this helpers to just chain: `.an`, `.of`, `.a`, `.and`, `.be`, `.have`, `.with`, `.is`, `.which`.
-Use them for better readability, they do nothing at all.
+To help chained assertions read more clearly, you can use the following helpers anywhere in your chain: `.an`, `.of`, `.a`, `.and`, `.be`, `.have`, `.with`, `.is`, `.which`.
+Use them for better readability; they do nothing at all.
 For example:
 ```js
 user.should.be.an.instanceOf(Object).and.have.property('name', 'tj');
 user.pets.should.be.instanceof(Array).and.have.lengthOf(4);
 ```
 Almost all assertions return the same object - so you can easy chain them.
-But some move assertion object to property value.
-See feather, it will be mention if object chainged.
+But some (eg: `.length` and `.property`) move the assertion object to a property value, so be careful.

 ## .ok

-Assert if asseted object is truthy in javascript meaning of truthy ('', null, undefined, 0 , NaN, Infinity - is falsy, so all others are truthy).
+Assert if chained object is truthy in javascript (ie: not '', null, undefined, 0 , NaN, or Infinity).

 Assert truthfulness: